Agoctheman/AgocGC/README.md

 Invite your friends and get bonuses.

 🪙 Redeem
-Exchange coins for real cash.
+Exchange coins for in-app products and more.